liri-archive/vibe/README.md

    settings API based on schemas with change notifications.
  * An enhanced `QList` that provides a model with change notifications for QML.
  * A QML wrapper around KWallet
+ * A QML plugin to access storage devices and batteries
+ * A QML plugin for freedesktop.org notification servers

 ## Dependencies